-That survey contains a LOT of data and slices of data to help answer this question across the industry, so we encourage you to check it out in depth.
+That survey contains a variety of data and slices of data to help answer this question.

-But the answer isn’t straight forward because pricing varies based on the marketing channels you are running, the depth of the engagement with your agency, that agency’s brand within the industry, and much more.
+But the answer isn’t straightforward.
+Pricing varies based on the marketing channels you run, the depth of the engagement with your agency, that agency’s brand within the industry, and other factors.

-Because we still get the pricing question every day, this post will recap those pricing metrics and also help you understand:
+This post will recap current pricing metrics and also help you understand:

-- why you should pay market rate for marketing services.
+- Why you should pay the market rate for marketing services.

 Remember: Credo is not a marketing agency.
 Credo helps companies find, hire, and work with the best digital marketing firms.
 If you’re looking to hire a digital marketing firm, contact us here to get started.